 The Coast Guard is the only service that doesn't automatically send most recruits straight to job training after basic training.
 Instead, following basic training leave, most new recruits are sent directly to their first duty assignment.

-NOTE: If you wish to work on Coast Guard aircraft and related systems you must first be assigned to an air station as an airman (AN) to complete your basic aviation training requirements before heading off to "A" school.
+NOTE: If you wish to work on Coast Guard aircraft and related systems, you must be assigned first to an air station as an airman (AN) to complete your basic aviation training requirements before heading off to "A" school.

 This system has its advantages.
 In the other branches, you may be required to select your job in advance, based on what you've read about it in an official military recruiting job description.
 These job descriptions are designed to make any job sound interesting and exciting.
-In the Coast Guard, you get a couple of years to actually scope out the various jobs before making any choices.
+In the Coast Guard, you get a couple of years to scope out the various jobs before making any choices.